ucldc/ingest_deploy/README.md

 Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

-* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection, to determine the key.
+* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`

 If you do not have results in the "value" parameter, then go to the next step of creating a harvest job.
 If you do have results in the "value" parameter, then you'll be conducting a re-harvest.
 You'll first need to remove the harvested records from CouchDB: